lisaong/katacoda-scenarios/sqlite-python/intro.md

 It is a self-contained, serverless, zero-configuration, transactional SQL database engine.
 The SQLite project is sponsored by Bloomberg and Mozilla.

 In this tutorial, you will be running in an environment that has Python SQLite support pre-installed.

-#### Credits
-This tutorial is adapted from https://pythonspot.com/python-database-programming-sqlite-tutorial/